Courtesy of WOWSA, Huntington Beach, California.

 He swam in both English Channel and pool: he was a member of the Egyptian National Team’s crossing in 1987 and won a gold medal in the 1500-meter freestyle in the All-African Swimming Championships in Kenya in 1984.

-Like his famous predecessor Abou Heif who was voted the greatest marathon swimmer of the 20th century, Dr. Sallam has represented his country and the sport well.
-We see the same for Mazen Aziz and Mohamed El Zanaty who continue to compete in the highest levels of the sport.
+Like his famous predecessor Abdull Latif Abo-Heif who was voted the greatest marathon swimmer of the 20th century, Dr. Sallam has represented his country and the sport well.
+We see the same for Aziz and El Zanaty who continue to compete in the highest levels of the sport.